 In the next article let's go one step further - and explain the surprisingly simple, scientifically validated training to bring the agile mindset to your team.

-You can get to the online test for the Agile Mindset through the following link 🙂
+You can access the online test for the agile mindset via the link above 🙂

 Agile Mindset Sources